 Bin Hu(Lanzhou University)

-: Dr. Bin Hu, Professor, Dean, School of Information Science and Engineering, Lanzhou University, China,bh@lzu.edu.cn; IET Fellow; Member at Large of ACM China; Vice Chair of International Society for Social Neuroscience (China Committee) and Member of IET Healthcare Technology Network; Chair of IEEE SMC TC on Computational Psychophysiology; Chair Professor of the National Recruitment Programme of Global Experts; Chief Scientist of the National Fundamental Research Program of China (973 Program); Board Member of the Computer Science Committee, Ministry of Education, China; Member of the Division of Computer Science Review Panel, Natural Science Foundation China.His research interests include Computational Psychophysiology, Pervasive Computing, Mental Health Care.
+Bio: Dr. Bin Hu, Professor, Dean, School of Information Science and Engineering, Lanzhou University, China,bh@lzu.edu.cn; IET Fellow; Member at Large of ACM China; Vice Chair of International Society for Social Neuroscience (China Committee) and Member of IET Healthcare Technology Network; Chair of IEEE SMC TC on Computational Psychophysiology; Chair Professor of the National Recruitment Programme of Global Experts; Chief Scientist of the National Fundamental Research Program of China (973 Program); Board Member of the Computer Science Committee, Ministry of Education, China; Member of the Division of Computer Science Review Panel, Natural Science Foundation China.His research interests include Computational Psychophysiology, Pervasive Computing, Mental Health Care.
 His work has been funded by the “973”, National Science Foundation China, Natural Science Foundation China(NSFC), European Framework Programme 7 and HEFCE UK.
 He has published more than 200 papers in peer reviewed journals, conferences, and book chapters.
 He has served as associate editor in peer reviewed journalssuch as IEEE Trans.
 Affective Computing, IET Communications, Cluster Computing, Wireless Communications and Mobile Computing, The Journal of Internet Technology, Wiley’s Security and Communication Networks, Brain Informatics etc.

-Abstract: Computational psychophysiology is a new direction that broadens the field of psychophysiology by allowing for the identification and integration of multimodal signals to test specific models of mental states and psychological processes.
+Computational psychophysiology is a new direction that broadens the field of psychophysiology by allowing for the identification and integration of multimodal signals to test specific models of mental states and psychological processes.
 Additionally, such approaches allows for the extraction of multiple signals from large-scale multidimensional data, with a greater ability to differentiate signals embedded in background noise.
 Further, these approaches allows for a better understanding of the complex psychophysiological processes underlying brain disorders such as autism spectrum disorder, depression, and anxiety.
 Given the widely acknowledged limitations of psychiatric nosology and the limited treatment options available, new computational models may provide the basis for a multidimensional diagnostic system and potentially new treatment approaches.